blogtitle/blogsources/content/post/web-security-2-xss.md

 # Client-Side (DOM based)
 If you think using the proper template will save you from XSS, you're out of luck.
 There is still a whole family of XSS that is waiting behind the corner to hit you and your users when you less expect it.
 The server might do all the escaping correctly depending on the context the strings are interpolated in but, then, the client-side code might just decide to execute arbitrary code.

 The Document Object Model(DOM) is a way to programmatically access and modify a webpage.
-JavaScript can call special functions and methods that can, during or after page load, change some things.
+JavaScript can call special functions and methods that can, during or after page load, change something.

 Let's look at an example: